LTeq/Genshin-Impact/MetaAnalysis.md

 ## *Breakdown*
 ### Core Structure
 The *main damage dealer* of a team composition sets an initial premise for designing the overall support structure.
 It defines the key questions that the composition wants to answer.
-Listed are the subpoints that define most heavily these questions.
+Listed are the subpoints that define these questions to the greatest degree.
 * Element
   * Disjointed versus continuous elemental application.
   * Split damage typing.